Sheep-y/Modnix/README.md

 It is intended to be a successor and full replacement of [Phoenix Point Mod Loader](https://github.com/RealityMachina/PhoenixPointModInjector/) (v0.1 by RealityMachina).

-Modnix is under active development, and is not ready for general use.
+Modnix is under active development, and is advised for general use.

 ## Features

 Aims for first release:

 1. Easy to use.
-Single file download, one-click setup.
+Single file download, one-click setup, auto-update.
 2. GUI to show injection status, mod list, and mod information.
 3. Easy access to mods folder, communities, resources, and of course to launch the game.
 4. Mods may opt-in to early initiation to modify splash screens.